avgelix/ITMD442lab3/README.md

 ### Insights and Results

 I learned a lot through this lab.
-I had never used pug before.
+I had never used Pug before.
 I was exposed to Django in the past, so the MVC pattern we used for this project wasn't too different from the MTV pattern I remembered.
 Pug is very sensitive about spacing, which sometimes made me think something was wrong elsewhere in the code.
 The in-class demo was extremely helpful.
+I am happy I got to try out Bootstrap!
+Always wanted to play with it but never had time.
+I used tailwind.css briefly for a past project, so it wansn't too hard.

 ### References